Pee-wee Herman actor Paul Reubens dies from cancer at 70

 LOS ANGELES (AP) — Paul Reubens, the actor and comedian whose character Pee-wee Herman became a cultural phenomenon through films and TV shows, has died.
+He was 70.

 Reubens died Sunday night after a six-year struggle with cancer that he did not make public, his publicist said in a statement.

-The character with his too-tight gray suit, white chunky loafers and red bow tie was best known for the film “Pee-wee’s Big Adventure” and the TV series “Pee-wee’s Playhouse.”
+The character with his too-tight gray suit, white chunky loafers and red bow tie was best known for the film “Pee-wee’s Big Adventure” and the television series “Pee-wee’s Playhouse.”

+The Pee-wee character would become a cultural constant for much of the 1980s, though an indecent exposure arrest in 1991 would send him into entertainment exile for years.

 Herman created Pee-wee when he was part of the Los Angeles improv group The Groundlings in the late 1970s.
 The live “Pee-wee Herman Show” debuted at a Los Angeles theater in 1981 and was a success with both kids during matinees and adults at a midnight show.

-HBO would air the show as a special.
+The show closely resembled the format the Saturday morning TV “Pee-wee’s Playhouse” would follow years later, with Herman living in a wild and wacky home with a series of stock-character visitors, including one, Captain Karl, played by the late “Saturday Night Live” star Phil Hartman.
+In the plot, Pee-wee secretly wishes to fly.

 Reubens took Pee-wee to the big screen in 1985’s “Pee-wee’s Big Adventure.”
 The film, in which Pee-wee’s cherished bike is stolen, was said to be loosely based on Vittorio De Sica’s Italian neo-realist classic, “The Bicycle Thief.”
 The film, directed by Tim Burton and co-written by Phil Hartman of “Saturday Night Live,” sent Pee-wee on a nationwide escapade.
 The movie was a success, grossing $40 million, and continued to spawn a cult following for its oddball whimsy.